 I’m fairly certain that coyotes aren’t interested in humans, so I fall asleep.
 Even in a fancy tent with a fancy private toilet, glamping is very much about being in nature.

 The next morning we were greeted with freshly baked chocolate pastries and an impressive continental breakfast in the communal kitchen area.
 Lord Daniel had once again provided for us all.

-My recommendation is to either get there earlier in the day (I got there at around 5:30pm), or spend a couple days so that you can take advantage of the workshops.
-I really would’ve liked to try the archery, or make some candles, or melt little pewter soldiers into pools of silver liquid.
-Though I think that last one is supposed to happen in the opposite order.
+My recommendation is to either get there early in the day (I got there at around 5:30 p.m.) or spend a couple days on the campground so you can take advantage of the workshops.
+I really would’ve liked to try archery, candle-making, or melting little pewter soldiers into pools of silver liquid.
+(Though maybe that last one is supposed to happen in the opposite order.)

-Unfortunately, I had to hit the road for my next adventure so I couldn’t linger.
-I gave my trebuchet a final look.
+Unfortunately, though, I have to hit the road for my next adventure so I can’t linger.
+Before I leave, I gave my trebuchet a final look.
 Next time, I catapult.